It does not always cause heartburn, but it can cause damage to the throat and vocal cords.

 It may also increase the risk of cancer of the larynx.

-A doctor will ask about symptoms and medical history and carry out a physical examination.
-There may be some tests.
+A doctor will ask about symptoms and medical history.
+They will also carry out a physical examination and possibly some laboratory tests.

 An adult with persistent throat problems should see a doctor, especially if it feels as if something is stuck in the throat.
-They may be referred to an ear, nose, and throat specialist.
+The doctor may refer them to an ear, nose, and throat (ENT) specialist.

-Additional tests for LPR may include a barium X-ray and an examination of the stomach and food pipe, which involves passing a scope, or camera, through the mouth.
+Additional tests for LPR might include a barium X-ray and an examination of the stomach and food pipe, which involves passing through the mouth a thin, flexible tube with a camera attached.

-Children with symptoms of LPR, and especially breathing and feeding problems, need to see a doctor as soon as possible, as the results can be serious.
+Children with symptoms of LPR that appear alongside breathing and feeding problems need to see a doctor as soon as possible.
+Silent reflux can have serious health consequences.

 For adults with silent reflux, some lifestyle changes can keep the throat from becoming dry and irritated.